Granny square crochet patterns are seen everywhere including; blankets, afghans, sweaters, cardigans, and accessories.

 This crochet sunflower granny square is part of a project to make a blanket.

-You can make two types of sunflower crochet square and see examples of them joined together.
+You can make two types of sunburst granny square and see examples of them joined together.

 Get the free pattern from Brenna Ann Handmade – in collaboration with Hobium Yarns.